danielabar/ruby-weather/README.md

 # Ruby Weather

-Very thin Ruby wrapper around the [Weather API](https://www.weatherapi.com/docs/) to explore different approaches for testing code that uses [Faraday](https://lostisland.github.io/faraday/usage/).
+Very thin Ruby wrapper around the [Weather API](https://www.weatherapi.com/docs/) to demonstrate different approaches for testing code that uses [Faraday](https://lostisland.github.io/faraday/usage/).

+The first uses regular RSpec stubbing when `Faraday.verb` is used.
+And the second uses Faraday provided stubs.
+In order to make use of this technique, a Faraday connection object should be used and should be injected into the class via constructor.

 ## Setup